csnow27/Financial-Data-Portfolio/README.md

 # Financial Data Portfolio

 ## About
 Hi, my name is Chris and I am an aspiring financial data analyst.
 I double majored in finance and business analytics at Boston College, developing a passion for solving problems through quantitative analysis.
-This repository will contain some of my independent investment/finance related projects to showcase my skills.
+This repository will contain some of my independent investment/finance related projects to showcase my relevant skills.

 When I began college, I only intended to major in finance, but I added a business analytics major after my sophomore year because I recognized the increasing prevalence and importance of data-driven decision making in the world.
-I was captivated by how organizations, especially sports teams, were harnessing the potential of data to make informed decisions and unlock untapped opportunities.
-Adding that major has set me on a path to hopefully one day become a data analyst for a company who is committed to DDDM.
+I was captivated by how organizations, specifically sports teams at first, were harnessing the potential of data to make informed decisions and unlock untapped opportunities.
+Adding that major has set me on a path to hopefully one day become a data analyst for a company dedicated to DDDM.

 ## Portfolio Projects